 How do you get your site in these top search engine and social media results?
 Remember, the desktop or laptop computer experience is only driving some of this search.
 These users are also using their cars, appliances, TVs, smart speakers and mobile devices to search the internet and social platforms.
-Natural language voice search (Amazon Alexa, for example) is expected to comprise 50% of all searching in 2020.
+Natural language voice search (Amazon Alexa, for example) is expected to comprise 50% of all searching.
 That means it’s imperative your site is easy to use from devices other than the standard computer.

 3. Follow Search Engine Optimization (SEO) best practices.

 Make sure your site is built with a back-end foundation rooted in best practices for site crawlability.
 You can do this through SEO.
 This is the practice of increasing the quality and quantity of traffic to your website by ensuring you are including verbiage and tags on your site that are more likely to show up in the search results.
 The search engine algorithms guiding them “crawl” sites to find text, tags and data that match all or some of what gets typed in the search bar.

 By following these SEO tips, your site can be optimized to make sure your website is a top result when users start searching for you: